Jayne Mansfield: Figure

 Newspapers in the 1950s routinely published Mansfield's body measurements, which once led evangelist Billy Graham to exclaim, "This country knows more about Jayne Mansfield's statistics than the Second Commandment."
-Mansfield proclaimed a 41-inch bust line and a 22-inch waist when she made her Broadway debut in 1955, though some scholars dispute those figures.
+Mansfield proclaimed a 41-inch bust line and a 22-inch waist when she made her Broadway debut in 1955, though those measurements are in dispute.
 She was known as "the Cleavage Queen" and "the Queen of Sex and Bosom".

-It was said that her breasts fluctuated in size from her pregnancies and nursing her five children.
-Her smallest bust measurement was 40-D (102 cm), which was constant throughout the 1950s, and her largest was 46-DD (117 cm), measured by the press in 1967.
-According to Playboy, her vital statistics were 40D-21-36 (102–53–91 cm) on her 5 ft 6 in frame.
+Mansfield's largest bust measurement was 46-DD (117 cm), measured by the press in 1967.
+According to Playboy, in 1955, her measurements were 40D-21-36 (102–53–91 cm) on her 5 ft 6 in frame.

-It has been claimed that her bosom was a major force behind the development of 1950s brassieres, including the whirlpool bra, cuties, the shutter bra, the action bra, latex pads, cleavage-revealing designs, and uplifted outlines.
-R. L. Rutsky and Bill Osgerby have said that Mansfield, Monroe, and Brigitte Bardot popularized the bikini.
 Drawing on the Freudian concept of fetishism, British science-fiction writer and socio-cultural commentator J. G. Ballard said that Mae West's, Mansfield's, and Monroe's breasts "loomed across the horizon of popular consciousness".
 According to Dave Kehr, as the 1960s approached, the anatomy that had made her a star turned her into a joke.
 In that decade, the female body ideal shifted to the slim waif-like features of supermodel Twiggy, actress Audrey Hepburn, and others.